taihen/base-image/README.md

 ## Automated Testing

-Before creating a release, the workflow runs comprehensive tests to ensure both the production and debug images work correctly:
+Before creating a release, the workflow runs comprehensive tests to ensure all three image variants work correctly:

 ### Test Suite

-1. **Go Application Test**: Builds and runs a hello world Go application on both image variants
+1. **Go Application Test**: Builds and runs a hello world Go application on all three image variants
-   - Verifies CGO compatibility (glibc linkage)
+   - Verifies glibc/musl compatibility as appropriate
    - Tests both `linux/amd64` and `linux/arm64` architectures
-   - Confirms correct user execution (UID 65532 for production, UID 0 for debug)
+   - Confirms correct user execution (UID 65532 for production variants, UID 0 for debug)
    - Validates environment variable handling

-2. **Multi-Platform Build Test**: Ensures both images work correctly in multi-architecture builds
+2. **Multi-Platform Build Test**: Ensures all images work correctly in multi-architecture builds

-3. **Security Scan**: Runs Trivy to scan both image variants for vulnerabilities and reports any critical or high-severity issues
+3. **Security Scan**: Runs Trivy to scan all image variants for vulnerabilities and reports any critical or high-severity issues

 ### Test Failure Handling